zaiisao/Documentation/en/Agora Platform/websdk_related_faq.md

 ### Why can't I subscribe to the remote streams on Firefox v59.0.2?
 This is a known issue of the Firefox browser, please use a later version of Firefox.

+### Error `Media access:SecurityError` when calling stream.init?
+Please use HTTPS for your web app.

+### Error `Media access:Notfound` when calling stream.init?
+No access to the camera or microphone.